 Paying Off Your Loan and Your Options

-Your payoff options should also be a factor in influencing your decision about what type of loan you want and which lender you choose.
+Your payoff options should be a factor in influencing your decision about what type of loan you want and which lender you choose.

 Advantages and Disadvantages of Loan Capital